Meet the Sound Gallery Team

 Jim GRICE Peters

-Recording engineer - Sound Production - Sound Design
+Recording - Mixing & Mastering Engineer - Sound Design

 Recording engineer, sound designer and Sound Gallery's Technical Director, Duncan has extensive experience of working with musicians, composers and arrangers as well as delivering music technology courses and tuition on a number of DAWs (Logic, Cubase, Ableton, Reason).
 Duncan’s experience ranges from keyboard programming and the preparation of sampled sounds for West End musicals, the Royal National Theatre, TV and film music to recording bands, singer-songwriters, choirs and solo artists including Joss Stone, Slowdive, GRICE, Sound of the Sirens, Wildwood Kin, Rev Hammer, Steve Howe (Asia/YES), Motman and more.
 Duncan also records audio for voiceovers, spoken word and audiobooks, for advertising agencies, TV, radio, films, TV, radio, theatre productions and art installations, most notably Andrew Lincoln (The Walking Dead), 'Far from the Madding Crowd' (Fox Searchlight), CBBC (Who let the dogs out feat.
 Rik Mayall), Tony Hawks, John Nettles, Art Malik, BBC The One Show, Radio 1, Radio 2, Radio 4, National Geographic, Channel 4 (Embarrassing Bodies), Theatre Alibi, Documental Theatre and more.
 See full list of CLIENTS here.